-While working through your financial planning process, it is certainly worth having your advisor run through some scenarios to evaluate the cost of long-term care insurance, the cost of a long-term illness or assisted living, and the impact on your assets, so you can make an informed decision on whether this coverage aligns with your best interest.
-Your financial advisor can also educate you on alternative options, such as purchasing life insurance with a long-term care services rider and other important factors to consider, like Health Care Proxies.
+While working through your financial planning process, it is certainly worth having your Financial Advisor run through some scenarios to evaluate the cost of long-term care insurance, the cost of a long-term illness or assisted living, and the impact on your assets, so you can make an informed decision whether this coverage aligns with your best interest.
+Your Financial Advisor can also educate you on alternative options, such as purchasing life insurance with a long-term care services rider and other important factors to consider, like choosing a health care proxy.

 Depending on your financial needs and personal preferences, you may opt to engage in a brokerage relationship, an advisory relationship or a combination of both.
 Each time you open an account, we will make recommendations on which type of relationship is in your best interest based on the information you provide when you complete or update your client profile.

 When you engage in an advisory relationship, you will pay an asset-based fee which encompasses, among other things, a defined investment strategy, ongoing monitoring, and performance reporting.
 Your Financial Advisor will serve in a fiduciary capacity for your advisory accounts.

 For more information about Janney, please see Janney’s Relationship Summary (Form CRS) on www.janney.com/crs which details all material facts about the scope and terms of our relationship with you and any potential conflicts of interest.